Welcome to today's edition of the Rush 24-7 podcast.

 Do you really think David Pluff gives a rat's rear end about the health of the Republican Party?

-I mean, we gotta help them out here.
+We got to help them out here.

-We gotta figure out a way for them to hold on to those moderates and independents.
+We've got to figure out a way for them to hold on to those moderates and independents.

 They're going to the Democrat Party.

-You know, that this is why you've got to be very careful in accepting the premises of these people.
+You know, this is why you've got to be very careful in accepting the premises of these people.

 These people don't care a rat.